qucontrol/krotov/docs/06_krotovs_method.rst

       g_a(\epsilon_l(t))
           = \frac{\lambda_{a, l}}{S_l(t)} \Delta\epsilon_l^2(t)\,.

-  We introduce two parameters, the (inverse) Krotov "step width" :math:`\lambda_{a,l}` and the shape function :math:`S_l(t)` which can be used to influence desired properties of the optimized controls.
+  We introduce two parameters, the (inverse) Krotov "step size" :math:`\lambda_{a,l}` and the shape function :math:`S_l(t)` which can be used to influence desired properties of the optimized controls.
   :math:`\Delta\epsilon_l(t)` is the update of the control in a single iteration of